PaulZC/Artemis_Global_Tracker/Tools/README.md

 The tools are:
 - **Artemis_Global_Tracker_GMail_Downloader.py:** a Python3 tool which uses the GMail API to download messages from the tracker from your GMail account.
-- **Artemis_Global_Tracker_Mapper.py:** a Python3 PyQt5 tool which will read the tracker messages downloaded by the Downloader and display the location and routes of up to eight trackers on Google Static Map images.
+- **Artemis_Global_Tracker_Mapper.py:** a Python3 PyQt5 tool which will read the tracker messages downloaded by the Downloader and display the location and routes of up to eight trackers on Google Maps Static images.
 - **Artemis_Global_Tracker_Stitcher.py:** this tool will stitch the individual tracker messages downloaded by the Downloader together into combined .csv files.
 Each tracker gets its own .csv file.
 - **Artemis_Global_Tracker_CSV_DateTime.py:** this tool will convert the first column of the stitched .csv files from YYYYMMDDHHMMSS DateTime format into a more friendly DD/MM/YY,HH:MM:SS format.
 - **Artemis_Global_Tracker_DateTime_CSV_to_KML.py:** this tool will convert the .csv files produced by the CSV_DateTime tool into .kml files that can be viewed in Google Earth.
 The path of the tracker can be shown as: a 2D (course over ground) or 3D (course and altitude) linestring; points (labelled with message sequence numbers); and arrows (indicating the heading of the tracker).